AleoNet/welcome/documentation/guides/introduction/01_quick_start.md

 ![mint_public](images/mint_public.png)

-Notice that this transaction produces a Future instead of a Record.
-A Future encapsulates a set of instructions for validators to execute on-chain, such as updating the values in a mapping.
+Unlike the `mint_private` function, the `mint_public` function creates an execution transaction that contains a `Future` instead of a `Record`.
+A `Future`  contains a set of instructions for validators to execute on-chain which can read or update mappings.
+If the `mint_public` execution transaction is valid, it will be accepted by the validators which will run the instructions in the `mint_public` `Future` that update the `account` mapping.

+This account mapping can then be queried publicly by anyone.

 :::info
 Awesome!
 You have successfully deployed a Leo program and executed transactions on the Testnet 🎉